 The referenced service guide files, in this example, Service.xml, Schedule.xml and Content.xml, shall contain the service, schedule and content XML fragments as described in A/332 [4], respectively.
-The Receiver shall extract each XML fragment from the binary SGDU structure before making it available to the Broadcaster Application.
+The Receiver is expected to extract each XML fragment from the binary SGDU structure before making it available to the Broadcaster Application.